 All equipment that is identified by VA to be critical must be enclosed in a blast resistant enclosure; however, roof or ground level equipment enclosures may be open above.
 When the enclosure is not open above, the requirements for section 6.5 Roofs apply.
+The minimum height of blast resistant screen walls must be 2 ft. above the top of the equipment.
 The cladding of critical equipment enclosures must be designed to resist the peak blast pressures and impulses calculated per section 6.1.2 Explosive Weights and Calculation of Blast Loads, but no greater than the maximum GP blast loading (Table 6-1).
 Acceptable cladding performance must be as defined by the blast load (not balanced design) deformation limits (Table 6-2).
 Structural performance for critical equipment enclosures must conform to section 6.6.1 Penthouses and Screen Walls.
 While this may not protect equipment from potential high intensity infill blast pressures, it will protect equipment from the impact of cladding debris.
 For critical systems requiring assured protection, distributed redundancy is strongly recommended.
 Distributed redundancy may also be used in lieu of hardening where partial survivability of critical systems is acceptable.